 When the Irish Hospitals’ Sweepstake was established it was the only legal sweepstake in the world.
 Ticket sales were initially confined to Ireland but it was soon realised that a lot of profits could be generated by selling tickets abroad.
 Though it was illegal to sell sweepstake tickets in Britain, the number of tickets sold there increased rapidly.
 The amount of money being invested in the Irish Sweepstake by British citizens led to the passing of the Betting and Lotteries Act in 1934.
 The act together with the later introduction of football pools led to a decline in sales in Britain.

 As ticket sales declined in Britain the number of tickets being sold in North America increased dramatically.
 They were smuggled in and sold illegally in both the Unites States and Canada.
 By the late 1950’s almost eighty percent of all sweepstake tickets were being sold there.
 By the 1960’s lotteries had begun to be legalised in the United States.
 This led to a decline in the sale of tickets for the Irish Sweepstake.
 The final Sweepstake prize draw was held in 1986, the same year the Irish National Lottery was established.
 The first Sweepstake prize of £208,792 was won by three people from Belfast.
 Mr. J. G. Prescott, a civil servant, shared his winning ticket with Belfast barmen Mr. J Torney and F. Ward.

-The Censorship of Publications Board (Ireland) was first appointed in the year 1930 On This Day.
+The first Irish Hospitals Sweepstake draw was held in the year 1930 On This Day.